divamgupta/diffusionbee-stable-diffusion-ui/docs/DOCUMENTATION.md

   * Input strength: This tells DiffusionBee how closely to stick to the sketch input image.
 For rough sketches you normally want a low value.
   * Num images: The number of images to generate.
   * Steps: This corresponds to how many steps are used to build the image.
 Setting to a low number gives faster image generation, and may be useful while exploring different prompts.
   * Seed: A number between 0 and 4,294,967,295 that is used as starting point for the image generation.
-If the same seed is used with the same image, the same prompt and the same settings (except *steps*), the same image will be generated.
+If the same seed is used with the same image, the same prompt and the same settings (except *steps*, which may vary), the same image will be generated.
 If left empty, a random seed will be used.

 ## History